same-lame-name/payments-service/docs/prereq.md

 3.  **Module-Specific Activation**: Apply `aspectj-maven-plugin` to `book-transfers-core`, `book-transfers-app`, and `book-transfers-infrastructure` modules to ensure compile-time weaving across all relevant codebases.
 4.  **Spring Integration for Aspects**: Utilize Spring's `@Configurable` annotation on the `BeginJourneyAspect` and enable `@EnableSpringConfigured` in a Spring configuration to allow dependency injection of Spring beans (e.g., `ConfigurationPort`) into AspectJ-instantiated aspects.

+### 2024-07-31: AspectJ Weaving Strategy and IDE Configuration
+**Decision**: Use **AspectJ post-compile weaving** via the `aspectj-maven-plugin`.
+**Reasoning**: The standard AspectJ compiler (`ajc`) is not compatible with Lombok's annotation processing.
+To use both, compilation must be a two-stage process.
+First, `javac` (with Lombok) compiles the source code.
+Second, the AspectJ weaver performs binary weaving on the generated `.class` files.
+This approach correctly separates concerns and avoids conflicts.
+**Implementation Detail**: The `aspectj-maven-plugin` will be configured to run in the `compile` phase, after `maven-compiler-plugin`.
+It will be configured for weaving only, with `<sources/>` being empty and `<weaveDirectory>` pointing to the build output directory.
+**Operational Mandate**: To ensure consistency between the command-line build and the IDE, all build and test execution within the IDE **must be delegated to Maven**.
+This is the only way to guarantee that the two-stage compile/weave process is executed correctly, preventing runtime errors and debugging inconsistencies.

 </details>

 ---